Bobbyztz/chinawords/app/fileTree.md

 - **travel/** - Travel page and subpages
 - **under-construction/** - Under Construction page for sections that are still in development

-Most pages currently use the `UnderConstruction` component from `app/components/UnderConstruction.tsx`, but the `/under-construction` route has its own custom implementation.
+Most pages now use the `StandardUnderConstruction` component from `app/components/StandardUnderConstruction.tsx` which provides a consistent style with tabs matching the food and plugin pages.
+The `/under-construction` route still has its own custom implementation.

 ## Main Page (page.tsx)